odoo/odoo/addons/website_event_track/README.md

 Odoo's unique frontend and backend integration makes organization and publication so easy.
 Easily design beautiful speaker biographies and talks description.

-Agenda and List of Talks
+Schedule and List of Talks
 ------------------------

 ### A strong user interface

-Get a beautiful agenda for each event published automatically on your website.
+Get a beautiful schedule for each event published automatically on your website.
 Allow your visitors to easily search and browse talks, filter by tags, locations or speakers.

 Manage Sponsors
 ---------------